-The Baltimore Tree Trust (BTT) is a 501(c)(3) non profit organization committed to restoring the city's urban forest and making Baltimore a healthier and more beautiful place to live through increased tree plantings, tree stewardship, community engagement, public education, advocacy, and research.
+The Baltimore Tree Trust (BTT) is a 501(c)(3) non profit organization committed to restoring the city's urban forest and making Baltimore a more beautiful and healthful place to live through increased tree plantings, tree stewardship, community engagement, public education, advocacy, and research.
 BTT works to restore Baltimore's aging tree canopy by collaborating with the city's TreeBaltimore program, nonprofit partners, private landowners, city residents, and businesses.

 Summer 2014, BTT began working in our second TPH neighborhood, Old Goucher, planting a total of 327 trees by October 2015.
 In spring 2015, we began planting in our third TPH neighborhood, Ellwood Park.
-With the help of hundreds of volunteers, community members & TreeKeepers, we completely planted the Ellwood Park neighborhood by spring 2016 adding over 600 new trees to the community.
-Since completing Ellwood Park we have successfully planted 2 more TPH neighborhoods, Milton Montford and Madison Eastend.
+With the help of hundreds of volunteers, community members, and TreeKeepers, we completely planted the Ellwood Park neighborhood by spring 2016, adding 600 new street trees to the community.
+Since completing Ellwood Park we have successfully planted two additional TPH neighborhoods, Milton Montford and Madison Eastend.
 In spring 2017 we will begin work in our sixth TPH neighborhood, planting trees in the Middle East neighborhood.
 As of December 2016, BTT has planted 2,858 new trees throughout the city of Baltimore and has removed 52,496 square feet of impervious surface!

 Summer 2015, BTT launched Putting Down Roots (PDR), a tree planting partnership with private property owners and the Archdiocese of Baltimore to increase the overall urban canopy.
 To date we have planted hundreds of trees on private properties throughout the city.

 Our Challenge: Baltimore's Urban Canopy is in Decline